Home

 Student Life & Services

-On the Student Services page above, you will find all kinds of ways King’s and Dalhousie will help you on your journey throughout your degree and beyond.
-Here are some highlights to get you familiar with everything King’s has to offer.
-You can also find it all under Campus & Community.
+Here are some additional resources to get you familiar with everything King’s has to offer.
+You can also find it all in the Campus & Community section.

 Residence Life